Jordan & Timaeus: Jordan & Timaeus (1823–1930)

 They produced foods such as chicory coffee, pasta and chocolate.
-In 1839 they developed the first milk chocolate, The factory, which initially had to work without a steam engine, expanded year by year.
+In 1839 they developed a first version of semi-solid milk chocolate containing about 10% milk added in its liquid form.
+The factory, which initially had to work without a steam engine, expanded year by year.
 In 1830, the two entrepreneurs were able to set up a steam engine and go to the chocolate factory, where their company gained a worldwide reputation and contributed significantly to push back the consumption of foreign chocolate in Germany in favor of domestic production.
 Although a conflagration in the late autumn of 1845 destroyed their factory building, their business suffered no permanent disruption.
 Rather, they expanded it by starting to manufacture winter chocolates and cocoa masses in blackboards after the factory was rebuilt in the winter of 1845-1846, as well as finer chocolates for dessert and snacking, which made them equally successful at home and abroad achieved.

 Around 1880, the company had a particularly unusual promotional idea by packing 5 different chocolate bars in a red canvas cassette, which was a deceptively genuine model of a Baedeker travel guide and was distributed as Baedeker's land of milk and honey.

+After the founders' deaths, the owners were Ernst Jordan and Eduard, Albert and Gerhard Timaeus.